acuvity/mcp-servers-registry/mcp-server-chart/docker/README.md

 * **Mechanism:** Expects clients to send an `Authorization` header with the predefined secret.
 * **Use Case:** Quickly lock down your endpoint in development or simple internal deployments—no complex OAuth/OIDC setup required.

-To turn on Basic Authentication, add `BASIC_AUTH_SECRET` like:
+To turn on Basic Authentication, define `BASIC_AUTH_SECRET` environment variable with a shared secret.

-- `-e BASIC_AUTH_SECRET="supersecret"`
-to your docker arguments.
-This will enable the Basic Authentication check.
+Example: add `-e BASIC_AUTH_SECRET="supersecret"` to enable the basic authentication.

 > While basic auth will protect against unauthorized access, you should use it only in controlled environment,
 > rotate credentials frequently and **always** use TLS.